Discover the history of Petra...

 Many people of different abilities take on the Dana to Petra trek.

-We strongly recommend that you practice some form of hiking and start training at least 6-8 weeks before the challenge date.
+We strongly recommend that you practice some form of hiking and start training around 16-18 weeks before the challenge date.
 If this is not possible for you to do, we would recommend going on regular walks with different types of ground, steepness, and even practice walking with the bag you will wear on the challenge, as well as your walking boots.

 All of this will help prepare your body for the day.
 Also, committing yourself to enough fitness training beforehand will make the trek more comfortable for you.